yariv/InferRPC/README.md

   });
 ```

-Below are a few screenshots from VSCode highlighting the benefits how SolidRPC leverages TypeScript's type checking.
+Below are a few screenshots from VSCode highlighting the benefits of how SolidRPC leverages TypeScript's type checking.

 - Your editor's auto-complete feature can help you choose a valid method name: